Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Experiments

-It appears that the Sparse GEMINI is efficient in selecting the relevant variables when several others are noisy, especially with the MMD-OvO objective.
+It appears that the Sparse GEMINI is efficient in selecting the relevant variables when several others are noisy, especially with the OvO MMD objective while maintaining a high ARI.
 Moreover, while we do not systematically get the best ARI, our performances never fall far behind the most competitive method.
-We can observe as well that the MMD objective learns well despite the presence of few samples in scenarios 2 and 3.
-Additionally, the selection strategy often leads to selecting the correct number of variables for the MMD, except in scenarios 1 and 3 where the Gaussian distributions are close to each other.
-It also appears that we performed poorly at selecting the correct variables in presence of redundancy in the second dataset.
+We report in Table~\ref{tab:regret_score} the performances of the Sparse GEMINI MMD OvO that we deemed best against the best method for both architectures with regret scores.
+Regret scores are computed as the average difference between the scores of our model and the best performing one.
+Most scores are close to 0 for the third, fourth and fifth scenarios of the first dataset, except on the ARI.
+Our worst CVR is for the second dataset where we did not select the correct variables at all.
+We can also observe in Table~\ref{tab:synthetic_datasets_results} that the MMD objective learns well despite the presence of few samples in scenarios 2 and 3 and that the usage of an MLP leads to a trade-off between ARI and VSER when we have enough samples.
+Additionally, the selection strategy often leads to selecting the correct number of variables for the MMD, except in scenarios 1 and 3 where the Gaussian distributions are close to each other which is hard given the large variance.
+For the Wasserstein objective, we notice that the performances in selection are improved with the presence of more samples.
+However, the clustering performances are worse than the MMD, which we can attribute to the contribution of the noisy variables to the computation of the distances between samples, thus troubling the holistic perspective of the Wasserstein distance on the cluster distribution.
+It also appears that we performed poorly at selecting the correct variables in the presence of redundancy in the second dataset.
 However, since all variables except 3 are correlated to the informative variables, we still managed to get a correct ARI on the dataset while using other variables.
-On average, the top-selected variables by our models were the 6th and the 8th variables.
+On average, the variables selected by our models were the 6th and the 8th variables.
 We focus on this difference of convergence in Figure~\ref{fig:celeux_2_weights_history} where we plot the norm of the skip connection per feature $\vec{W}_j$.
-In the case of noisy variables, we are able to recover them as the number of selected features decreases whereas we eliminated the informative variable of the second dataset during the first steps.
-Overall, Clustvarsel~\cite{scrucca_clustvarsel_2018} performed better on this type of synthetic dataset in terms of variable selections because it explicitly assumes linear dependency between relevant variables and others.
+In the case of noisy variables, we are able to recover them as the number of selected features decreases, whereas we eliminated the informative variable of the second dataset during the first steps.
+In general, Clustvarsel~\citep{scrucca_clustvarsel_2018} performed better on this type of synthetic dataset in terms of variable selection because it explicitly assumes a linear dependency between relevant variables and others.